Jake White: 2007: World Champions and "Resignation"

 Following this test Jake announced that he would be resting his key players for the remainder of the competition.
-This was met with staunch criticism from their SANZAR partners which went so far as John O'Neill – Head of the Australian Rugby Union – castigated South Africa for not fielding full strength sides on their away leg.
+This was met with staunch criticism from their SANZAR partners which went so far as John O'Neill – Head of the Australian Rugby Union – castigating South Africa for not fielding full strength sides on their away leg.
 O'Neill also said the Springboks had cost Australian Rugby at least 10,000 paying customers at the test in Sydney because of their decision to leave 20 of their best players in South Africa.
 O'Neill was incensed by comments by Springboks coach Jake White, who said the injury to stand-in Springboks captain Bobby Skinstad justified his decision to rest leading players such as Victor Matfield, Schalk Burger and Bryan Habana.
 "Now you know why I didn't bring those other guys here," White said.
 "I could be sitting here with my front-line players out for six months."
 O'Neill retorted: "Some of the stuff Jake White has said are the most extraordinary of contradictions.
 He is basically saying that because Bobby Skinstad has a broken rib, that supports his decision to leave all the players behind.
 He is basically saying that his only objective this year is the World Cup.
 He has made it clear that whatever he has to do in between – so be it.